IPA.CONF(5) IPA.CONF(5)

 thesis.
 If there is a word ``alone'' in parenthesis, then a parameter

-should be placed alone, if there is a word ``rule'' in parenthesis,
+should not be placed in any section.
+If there is a word ``rule'' in

-then a parameter can be placed in global, rule, rulepat and autorule
+parenthesis, then a parameter can be placed in global, rule, rulepat

 By default debugging is off for everything.